 Accession of new ESM members

-When the ESM was established in 2012, the then 17 countries of the euro area became the founding Members of the institution.
-Since then, two additional countries, Latvia and Lithuania, have joined the euro area and become ESM Members.
+When the ESM was established in 2012, the 17 countries comprising the euro area at that time became the founding Members of the institution.
+Since then, three additional countries: Latvia, Lithuania, and Croatia have joined the euro area and become ESM Members.

 ESM capital contribution